 Special rules for 2010 rollovers from qualified retirement plans to Roth IRAs.
-In 2010, you were able rollover amounts from a qualified retirement plan to a Roth IRA.
-Special rules allowed you to include any amounts required to be included in income in equal amounts in 2011 and 2012.
+In 2010, you were able to roll over amounts from a qualified retirement plan to a Roth IRA.
+Special rules allowed you to include any amounts reguired to be included in income in equal amounts in 2011 and 2012.
 You could have also chosen to include the total amount in income in 2010.
-See your tax return instructions to figure the taxable amount for 2011.
+See your tax return instructions to figure the taxable amount for 2012.

-If you must include any amount in your gross income, you may have to increase your withholding or make estimated tax payments.
+If you must include any amount in your gross income, you may have to increase your withholding CAUTION or make estimated tax payments.
 See Publication 505, Tax Withholding and Estimated Tax.